Skip to main content

 All the elected members and the Mayor make up the Council.
 The full Council meets monthly, and occasionally for special purposes.

-Because there is a large volume of business to conduct, Council forms various committees to oversee specific functions.
-The Mayor is a member of all committees with full voting rights.
+The Mayor is a member of all committees and holds full voting rights.

-Buller District Council currently has two committees that have specific functions delegated to them by Council.
-The committee structure is reviewed at the start of each triennium.
+Currently, Buller District Council has two committees, each with specific functions delegated to them by Council.
+The committee structure is reviewed at the beginning of each triennium.

 Buller District Council committees